-- (b) Abnormal Losses Abnormal Losses arises as a result of negligence/accident etc., e.g., theft, fire etc. Before ascertaining the result of the consignment, value of abnormal loss should be adjusted.
+(b) Abnormal Losses - Abnormal Losses arises as a result of negligence/accident etc., e.g., theft, fire etc. Before ascertaining the result of the consignment, value of abnormal loss should be adjusted.
 The method of calculation is similar to the method of calculating unsold stock.
 Sometimes insurance company admits the claim in part or in full.
-The same should also be adjusted against such abnormal loss. - While valuing the abnormal loss the proportionate expenses are taken only upto the stage of the loss.
+The same should also be adjusted against such abnormal loss.

+While valuing the abnormal loss the proportionate expenses are taken only up to the stage of the loss.
 For example, if goods are lost in the transit on way to the consignee's place, the value of abnormal loss will include the basic cost of the goods plus proportionate expenses of the consignor only and not the proportionate expenses of consignee because consignee has spent nothing on account of these goods.

-Treatment of Abnormal Loss

 (i) For abnormal Loss -

 Abnormal Loss A/c Dr.

 To Consignment A/c

 (ii) For the insurance claim due / received by the consignor -

 Insurance Co./Bank A/c Dr.

 To Abnormal Loss A/c

 (iii) If goods are not insured -

+Profit & Loss A/c Dr.

 To Abnormal Loss A/c

-(iv) For transferring the net loss -
+(i∨) For transferring the net loss -

+Profit & Loss A/c Dr.

 To Abnormal Loss A/c